appthrust/rhizeption/README.md

 Rhizeption extends the Kubernetes ecosystem by introducing the concept of Hosted Nodes.
 These nodes are containerized Kubernetes nodes that run within a host Kubernetes cluster, offering a nested and interconnected structure that maximizes resource utilization and operational flexibility.

+## The Name: Rhizeption
+The name "Rhizeption" is a clever combination of two concepts that perfectly encapsulate the essence of our project:

+1. Rhizome: In botany, a rhizome is a horizontal underground plant stem capable of producing the shoot and root systems of a new plant.
+Rhizomes are characterized by their ability to spread laterally and form interconnected networks.
+This reflects our project's nature of creating interconnected, adaptable, and scalable node structures.
+2. Inception: This part of the name alludes to the concept of nested structures or "a dream within a dream," as popularized by the movie "Inception."
+In our context, it represents the idea of Kubernetes nodes running within a Kubernetes cluster - a nested, inception-like architecture.

+The fusion of these two concepts into "Rhizeption" embodies the core principles of our project:

+* Interconnectedness and lateral growth (like a rhizome)
+* Nested, inception-like structures (Kubernetes within Kubernetes)
+* Adaptability and scalability
+* Innovative approach to traditional concepts

+By choosing this name, we aim to convey the unique and powerful nature of our Hosted Nodes solution, emphasizing its ability to create flexible, interconnected, and nested Kubernetes environments.

 ## Hosted Nodes: In-Depth

 Hosted Nodes represent a paradigm shift in how we think about and implement Kubernetes clusters.
 Here's a detailed look at what Hosted Nodes are and how they work: